softwaredeveloperscollective/sdc-v3/README.md

 To get started, follow these steps:

 1. Fork the repository and clone it to your local machine.
-2. Install the necessary dependencies using `npm install`.
+1. Install the necessary dependencies using `npm install`.
-3. Create a new branch for your changes using `git checkout -b new-branch-name`.
+1. Check the `docs/local-db-setup.md` instructions to setup the CockroachDB database.
-4. Make your changes and commit them using `git commit`.
+1. Create a new branch for your changes using `git checkout -b new-branch-name`.
-5. Push your changes to your fork using `git push origin new-branch-name`.
+1. Make your changes and commit them using `git commit` Push your changes to your fork using `git push origin new-branch-name`.
-6. Open a pull request on the main repository.
+1. Open a pull request on the main repository.

 ## Guidelines